 In their absence, gradually, all of these Muggles’ and halfbloods’ living mixed-blood descendants began to regard themselves as now being effectively pure-blooded wizarding stock.

 They did so not altogether without reason.
-The birthrate during the first century of the Seclusion was far too low to maintain the population at the numbers it had claimed at the establishment of Seclusion, but there was, indeed, a far higher rate of blood purity in that society’s numbers as fewer and fewer of their children failed to be wizards.
+The birthrate during the first century of the Seclusion was far too low to maintain the population at the numbers it had claimed at the establishment of Seclusion, but there was, indeed, a far higher rate of wizarding blood purity in that society’s numbers as fewer and fewer of their children failed to be wizards.
 Rowling herself has confirmed that halfblood status is perceived to gradually fade out over ensuing generations.
 By the end of the first hundred years of Seclusion, virtually every child that was born in the wizarding world would have been a magical child.
-Those few exceptions which cropped up were now referred to as Squibs.
-And were understood to be rare.
+Those few exceptions which cropped up were now being referred to as Squibs.
+And they were understood to be rare.
 And they were indeed, exceedingly rare.

 The descendants of the old-school isolationists might have been quick to depress any such presumption of pure-bloodedness on the part of such plebes, but these diehards had never been numerous enough to see their higher standards of pedigree adopted by the majority — who, after all, stood to benefit not in the least by doing so — and, for as long as strict seclusion had been the case, it had scarcely mattered except in their own tiny minds.